duxsco/gentoo-installation/docs/live-cd_environment.md

 !!! info "Using screen"
     You can detach from screen's session with ++ctrl+a+d++ and reattach with `screen -d -r install`.
 Scrolling works with ++ctrl+a+esc++ followed by ++up++ / ++down++ / ++page-up++ / ++page-down++ .
 You can exit "scroll mode" with ++esc++ .

-Print out fingerprints to be able to double check later on upon initial SSH connection to the SystemRescueCD system:
+Print out fingerprints to be able to double check later on upon initial SSH connection to the SystemRescue system:

 ```shell
 find /etc/ssh/ -type f -name "ssh_host*\.pub" -exec ssh-keygen -vlf {} \;